zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-08-22-RNA-Extraction-Protocol.md

 title: RNA Extraction Protocol
 ---

-Protocol for the extraction of total RNA for use in QPCR and Next Generation Sequencing Yeilds total RNA that has been DNAse treated and is ready for downstream applications.
+Protocol for the extraction of total RNA for use in QPCR and Next Generation Sequencing.
+Yeilds total RNA that has been DNAse treated and is ready for downstream applications.

 RNAzol Extraction Reagent (RNAzol RT, Molecular Research Center, Catalog # RN 190)